GoSecure/pyrdp/docs/layers.md

 # Layers
 ## Purpose
 Data received from the network passes through a series of layers.
-The job of a layer is to simply parse a PDU and forward it to the next layer in line.
+The job of a layer is to parse a PDU and forward it to the next layer in line.
 Ideally, every single layer would just remove part of the total data received until we're left with only the data of interest.

 ```
-TCP -> Intermediate layers -> Data
+TCP -> Intermediate Layer 1 (400 bytes) -> Intermediate Layer 2 (380 bytes) -> ... -> Data (250 bytes)
 ```

 Unfortunately, most protocols that are used in RDP are not as simple.
 For example, most of them have some